Afri-Dev/Natu-Sambilile/README.md

 ## Future Improvements

-- Replace Jinja templates with a modern frontend framework (React, Vue)
+- Replace Jinja templates with a modern frontend framework (React, Vue).
-- Implement REST or GraphQL API
+- Implement REST or GraphQL API.
-- Use a graph database (e.g., Neo4j) for advanced reasoning
+- Use a graph database (e.g., Neo4j) for advanced reasoning.
-- Add real-time feedback and progress tracking
+- Add real-time feedback and progress tracking.
-- Introduce multimedia support and quizzes
+- Introduce multimedia support and quizzes.
-- Gamify learning with achievements and levels
+- Gamify learning with achievements and levels.

 ---

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Submit a pull request
+3. Submit a pull request.

 Please ensure code quality and include documentation for any major changes.